paulodowd/Swarm-B2/README.md

 # Swarm-B2
-IR Communication board for Pololu 3Pi+ robots that also accommodates an M5 Stack Core2
+IR Communication board for Pololu 3Pi+ robots that also accommodates an M5 Stack Core2.

+## Using the IR Communication board with other devices.
+This IR communication board can be used as a general purpose communication board.
+It should be possible to use the IR Communication board in it's current design and format with any other device that can operate the I2C protocol.
+To do so, you simply need to connect the `5v`, `GND`, `SCL` and `SDA` pins appropriately to your operating device.
+These physical pins are labelled on the circuit board as `+RED` (5v), `-BLK` (GND), `SDA` and `SCL`.

 ## Minor Modifications to the Pololu 3Pi+
 The IR Communication board has been designed to work with the Atmega32u4 variant of the Pololu 3Pi+ robot.
 To use the IR Communication board with the Pololu 3Pi+ robot it is necessary to install some pin headers.